talsafran/domainr/README.md

     chmod +x domainr

-Yay.
-You should also make sure the hashbang is pointing to the right version of Python.

-    $ which python
-    /usr/local/bin/python
-    $ head -1 domainr
-    #!/usr/local/bin/python

 Now again, I'm no Python pro quite yet, but I'm fairly confident you need version 2.6 or greater for the json library.
 So go and get that.

     $ python --version